truenas/middleware/docs/api/resources/directoryservice/idmap.rst

 .. http:post:: /api/v1.0/directoryservice/idmap/adex/

-   Creates a new idmap and returns the new object.
+   Creates a new idmap adex and returns the new object.

    **Example request**: